-If you're on your journey, you can make a claim under 'D.2.2 Cutting your journey short' (see page 41) if both of the following apply.
+If you're on your journey, you can make a claim under 'D.2.2 Cutting your journey short '(see page 39) if both of the following apply:

-- A relevant person is admitted to hospital because of their pregnancy - A relevant person is within 20 weeks of gestation
+- a relevant person is admitted to hospital because of their pregnancy; and - a relevant person is within 24 weeks of conception.

-If the pregnant relevant person has any existing conditions, the terms that apply to the existing condition of a relevant person would apply.
-Learn more about those terms under 'We can cover journey changes caused by the ill health of someone important to you' on page 28.
+If the pregnant relevant person has any existing conditions, the terms that apply to the existing condition of a relevant person would apply to your partner.
+Learn more about those terms under 'We can cover journey changes caused by the ill health of someone important to you' on page 27.